ShivamArya2357/Kubernetes/README.md

 # Kubernetes
-This is a sample kubernetes application
+This is sample kubernetes application